Veterinary Specialty Hospital – Doctors

 Jorg Bucheler, DVM, PhD, DACVIM (SAIM), ECVIM

 Dr. Jorg Bucheler, DVM, PhD, Diplomate ACVIM (IM), Diplomate ECVIM-CA, has 25 years of veterinary experience at universities, specialty practices, and emergency/critical care centers.
-He has completed Residency Programs in cardiology at the University of Pennsylvania and Internal Medicine at Tufts University.
+He has completed Residency Programs in cardiology at the University of Pennsylvania, where he co-authored the ‘Vertebral Heart Scale’, and Internal Medicine at Tufts University.
 Following his training, he started a research program at UPenn’s Section of Medical Genetics and was awarded the first NIH-Transfusion Medicine Academic Award Fellowship program.
 His research focused on blood group systems and transfusion reactions, and resulted in his doctorate degree.

 Dr. Bucheler has lectured locally, nationally and internationally.
 He has published more than 17 original research papers in peer-reviewed veterinary medical and medical journals, 29 scientific convention papers, and 19 chapters in veterinary teaching books.
 He was recognized nationally for his clinical work and research, including the prestigious AAVC Award for Excellence in Clinical Teaching, Service, and Research, and the ACVIM Award for Outstanding Research.
 He has developed and published the Vertebral Heart Scale method in dogs.